Skip to main content

 Overview

 Gamma spectrometers utilise gamma detectors, such as scintillation or semiconductor detectors, to measure the energy of incoming gamma rays.
 The detector output is processed by electronic circuitry to create a spectrum, which is a plot of the number of gamma rays detected as a function of energy.
 Each radioactive isotope emits gamma rays with characteristic energies, allowing for the identification and quantification of isotopes in a sample.
 Supply chain considerations involve the availability of specialised detectors, electronic components, and calibration sources.
 Logistical challenges include the transportation and installation of sensitive equipment.
-Accessibility for developing countries is limited by the high cost and technical expertise required for operation and maintenance.
+Accessibility for developing countries is influenced by the high cost and technical expertise required for operation and maintenance.

 Maturity